jasonemiller/jasonemiller.github.io/_posts/2024-11-05-fitting-an-ellipse.md

 \end{multline}
 $$

-These ellispes have a center at
+in our very original coordinates.
+Note that these ellispes have a center at

 $$
 \begin{align*}